Radler

 What type of beer is best for making a Radler?

-Can I make a non-alcoholic version of a Radler?
+Can I use a different soda instead of 7-Up for a Radler?